MaciejWiatr/elevators-react/README.md

 ## How to run locally

-Install my-project with npm or pnpm
+Install elevators-react with npm or pnpm

 ### Requirements: